-The second key assumption is that the borrower should be buying insurance from the lender, and not vice-versa.
-Suppose that we switch the marginal values between the borrower and lender, so that the borrowers' marginal value of a dollar is 3/4 if $a = a_g$ and 5/4 if $a = a_b$, and the lender's marginal value of a dollar is 1/2 if $a = a_g$ and 3/2 if $a = a_b$.
-In this case, the best contingent contract that breaks even for the lender with a perfect index is d = 0 if $z = z_h$ and d = 4/3 if $z = z_l$.
+The second key assumption is that the borrower should buy insurance from the lender, and not vice-versa.
+Suppose that we switch the marginal values between the borrower and lender, so that the borrowers' marginal value of a dollar is 3/4 if $a = a_g$ and 5/4 if $a = a_b$ , and the lender's marginal value of a dollar is 1/2 if $a = a_g$ and 3/2 if $a = a_b$ .
+In this case, the best contingent contract that breaks even for the lender with a perfect index is d = 0 if $z = z_h$ and d = 4/3 if $z = z_l$ .
 In other words, the lender is buying insurance from the borrower using this contingent contract.
-We find again that a lender with an uninformative index would not offer this contract, since it has a net present value less than one with an uninformative index, and as a result the noncontingent equilibrium could not exist.
-We conclude that the borrower being "more sensitive" to the external state a than the lender, in the sense that the lender should be insuring the borrower and not vice-versa, is critical for the existence of a non-contingent equilibrium.
+We find again that a lender with an uninformative index would not offer this contract because the amount financed exceeds the amount that the borrower repays in expectation.
+As a result, the non-contingent equilibrium could not exist.
+We conclude that the borrower must be "more sensitive" to the external state a than the lender, in the sense that the lender should be insuring the borrower and not vice-versa, for a non-contingent equilibrium to exist.

 Looking ahead, these two assumptions correspond exactly to the key assumptions in our general model.
-Intuitively, if the lender can insure the borrower at a negative insurance premium, or if the lender should be buying insurance from the borrower and can offer a high price for that insurance, the lender can prove that the index is perfect.
-But if the lender should be insuring the buyer, and requires a (weakly) positive insurance premium to do so, the non-contingent equilibrium can exist.
+Intuitively, if the lender can insure the borrower at a negative insurance premium (i.e., with a contract that calls for the borrower to repay an amount that is in expectation less than the amount financed), or if the lender should be buying insurance from the borrower and can offer a high price for that insurance, the lender can prove that the index is perfect.
+But if the lender should be insuring the buyer and requires a (weakly) positive insurance premium to do so, then the non-contingent equilibrium can exist.
 Moreover, the non-contingent equilibrium exists even though, if the index is in fact perfect, both the lender and borrower can be made better-off by using the index.

-This example is constructed to clearly illustrate the key requirements for the existence of a non-contingent equilibrium.
+This example is constructed to clearly illustrate the key requirements for the existence of a noncontingent equilibrium.
 In particular, the example is simple because both the borrower and lender have constant marginal utility within each external state a.
-While this might make sense for a lender (for example, if the stochastic discount factor of the lender is a function of a, and this transaction is small relative to the size of the lender), it often does not make sense as a model of borrowers.
+While this might make sense for a lender (e.g., if the stochastic discount factor of the lender is a function of a, and this transaction is small relative to the size of the lender), it often does not make sense as a model of borrowers.
 In the context of mortgages, we would prefer to assume that borrowers have concave utility.
 We would also like to incorporate the possibility that the borrower defaults instead of repaying the promised value d.
-For this reason, before describing our general model, we introduce a simple model of a mortgage borrower and lender.
-We will show how the two key assumptions of "agreement on marginal values" and "lender should insure the borrower" can be understood in this context.
+For this reason, before describing our general model, we introduce a simple model of the mortgage market.
+We also show how the two key assumptions of "agreement on marginal values" and "lender should insure the borrower" can be understood in this context.

-3 Non-Contingent Equilibrium: A Mortgage Example
+II.
+Non-Contingent Equilibrium: A Mortgage Example

-In this section, we discuss a simple model of mortgage lending that illustrates the key conditions necessary for a non-contingent contracts equilibrium.
+In this section, we discuss a simple model of mortgage lending that illustrates the key conditions necessary for the existence of a non-contingent contracts equilibrium.